knative-scout/serverless-apps/serverless-example-go/README.md

 # serverless-example-go
-Example of serverless application in Go
+Example of serverless application in Go.